 While we must all suffer either the pain of discipline or the pain of regret, the difference is that the pain of discipline weighs ounces and endures for a moment, the twinge of regret weighs tons and can last forever.
 The choice is up to us.

 Here is a book named God’s Love that reviewed by some readers as below.

 This is quite an extraordinary book.
-It seems that if something goes wrong in our life, if there is a natural disaster, a plane crash, the Holocaust, and so on, we have a tendency to blame God.
+It appears that if something goes wrong in our life if there is a natural disaster, a plane crash, the Holocaust, and so on, we have a tendency to blame God.
 He could have done something to prevent it.
 Hence, many people lay the blame for disasters at God’s feet.
 This book is firmly behind the opposition to this point of view.
 It says that God is love.
 What kind of sense does that make with so much going wrong?
-It presents a different point of view and makes a very good case for believing that God actually is the very essence of love.
+It presents a different point of view and makes an excellent case for believing that God is the very essence of love.

 Now, I additionally perceive there are other forms of pains I did not speak here.
 However, I feel they’re impertinent to our argument here.
 To me, in our current state of affairs, the hurdle isn’t the matter, its the answer.
 At this time, I’d instead feel pain than nothing in the slightest degree.
 As a result of however else are you able to fix a tangle after you do not know that it even exists?